 Lawang Sewu, Indonesia

+This historic building was once used as a prison and execution site during World War II.
 Dutch colonialists built Lawang Sewu and the Japanese turned it into a brutal detention camp, where prisoners were interrogated and tortured.
 Some were even killed.
-These days, tourists come to hunt for ghosts among its decaying towers and arches, which, in 2007, provided the backdrop for an Indonesian horror film.

 Mount Everest, Nepal

-Climbers tackling Everest have apparently been egged on by the well-meaning ghost of Andrew Irvine, who disappeared while trying to climb the mountain in 1924.
-He and fellow mountaineer George Mallory, whose body was found in 1999, were less than a thousand feet from becoming the first men to reach the top.
+The well-meaning ghost of Andrew Irvine has apparently egged on climbers tackling Everest.
+He and fellow mountaineer George Mallory were less than a thousand feet from becoming the first men to reach the top.
 Irvine’s body has still never been found.

 Akershus Festning, Norway